 Pooled Sample-Unless otherwise specified in the individual monograph, the requirements are met if the quantities of the index or marker compound(s) or the extract dissolved from the pooled sample conform to the accompanying acceptance table.
 The quantity, Q, is the amount of dissolved index or marker compound(s) or the extract specified in the individual monograph, expressed as a percentage of the labeled content.
-The 5%, 15%, and 25% values in the same terms.
+The 5%, 15%, and 25% values in the acceptance table are percentages of the labeled content so that these values and Q are in the same terms.